matthewhudson/docs.storyscript.io/storyscript/intro/README.md

 ## Benefits

 1. **Transparency**.
-  It looks like a monolith but is a full microservice/function serverless architecure.
+  It looks like a monolith but is a full microservice/function serverless architecture.
 1. **Readability**.
   The truth is in the code.
 Not only is Storyscript easy to read it's also easy to refactor, add features and traceback errors.
 Developers read code 10x more often than they write code.
 1. **Inclusiveness** through polyglot development.